LaserSalish in Unicode

 Order LaserSalish (LaserSalishPalaU) in Unicode $99.95 or $50 when ordered with another full-priced LaserSalishU typestyle.

-LaserSalishChanU (Zapf Chancery-style), provided in plain only
+bullet LaserSalishChanU (Zapf Chancery-style), provided in plain only

 SalishChanU font sample showing the special characters used in Salishan languages.